Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Proof of the stability of compactly supported non-polarized perturbations

-which is also fine. \end{proof} \begin{theorem} There is some $\delta>0$, such that, for every solution to the system, whose initial data differs only on a compact set from that of the background solution, and such that $\mathcal{E}_1^{1/2}(0),m_2(0)<\delta$, there is a constant $C$, such that
+and now the constant also depends on a bound on $\mathcal{A}(0) + \mathcal{E}_1(0)$. \end{lemma} \begin{proof} Notice that this is the inequality of the previous lemma but with $E_1$ and $\mathcal{E}_1$ reversed.
+Following the same argument leads to the need to control $\int B^2 + D^2 \ dx$ by $\mathcal{E}_1$.
+This control is achieved by the \cref{eq:FL2}. \end{proof} \begin{theorem} There is some $\delta>0$, such that, for every solution to the system, whose initial data differs only on a compact set from that of the background solution, and such that $\mathcal{E}_1^{1/2}(0),m_2(0)<\delta$, there is a constant $C$, such that

 and

 Furthermore, the constant just depends on a bound on $m_2(0),\mathcal{E}_1(0)$ and on $\mathcal{A}^{1/2}(0)$. \end{theorem} \begin{proof} Let $\delta'>0$ be such that $\delta'<1$ and such that if $\mathcal{E}_1^{1/2} < \delta'$ then $\abs{z_x},\abs{v_x} <1$.
 The existence of $\delta'$ is justified by Sobolev embedding.
 Now suppose that $\mathcal{E}_1^{1/2}(0),m_2(0)<\delta << \delta'$.
 The value of $\delta$ will be specified in a moment.
 The only property that we will use now is that since $\delta < \delta'$ and $\mathcal{E}_1^{1/2}(0)<\delta$, then $\mathcal{E}_1^{1/2}(t) < \delta'$ for at least an interval of time.
 Consider For $t \in [0,\tilde{T})$, we have $\abs{z_x},\abs{v_x}<1$, and therefore we are allowed to apply \Cref{lemma:x_by_t}.
 This lemma asserts that